A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Abstract Merge Trees

-\begin{rmk} In literature there is not an univocal way to treat critical values: in \cite{de2016categorified}, Definition 3.3, constructibility conditions are stated in terms of open intervals (due to the use of cosheaves), in \cite{patel2018generalized}, Definition 2.2, all the conditions are stated in terms of half-closed intervals $[t_i,t_{i+1})$, while \cite{curry2021decorated} differentiates between the open interval $(t_n,+\infty)$ i.e. $t,t'>t_n$, and the half closed intervals $[t_i,t_{i+1})$.
-For reasons which will be detailed in \Cref{sec:critical_values}, we stated all the conditions following \cite{de2016categorified}, with open intervals. \end{rmk}
+\begin{rmk} In the literature there is not an univocal way to treat critical values: in \cite{de2016categorified}, Definition 3.3, constructibility conditions are stated in terms of open intervals (due to the use of cosheaves); in \cite{patel2018generalized}, Definition 2.2, all the conditions are stated in terms of half-closed intervals $[t_i,t_{i+1})$; while \cite{curry2021decorated} differentiates between the open interval $(t_n,+\infty)$ i.e. $t,t'>t_n$, and the half closed intervals $[t_i,t_{i+1})$.
+For reasons which will be detailed in \Cref{sec:critical_values}, we stated all the conditions following \cite{de2016categorified}, with open intervals, thus relaxing the conditions presented in \cite{curry2021decorated}. \end{rmk}

-At this point we highlight two different categorical approaches to obtain merge trees. \cite{patel2018generalized} requires a persistence module to be a functor $F:\mathbb{R}\rightarrow C$ with $C$ being an essentially small symmetric monoidal category with images (see \cite{patel2018generalized} and references therein).
+At this point we highlight two different categorical approaches to obtain merge trees.
+The author of \cite{patel2018generalized} requires a persistence module to be a functor $F:\mathbb{R}\rightarrow C$ with $C$ being an essentially small symmetric monoidal category with images (see \cite{patel2018generalized} and references therein).
 If then one wants to work with values in some category of vector spaces over some field $\mathbb{K}$, it is required that $F(t)$ is always finite dimensional.
-A merge tree, for \cite{patel2018generalized}, Example 2.1, is then a constructible persistence module with values in $FSet$, the category of finite sets.
+A merge tree, see \cite[Example 2.1]{patel2018generalized}, is then a constructible persistence module with values in $\FSet$, the category of finite sets.

-\cite{curry2021decorated} instead, states that a persistence module is a functor $F:\mathbb{R}\rightarrow \Vect_\mathbb{K}$, with $\Vect_\mathbb{K}$ being the category of vector spaces over the field $\mathbb{K}$.
+The authors of \cite{curry2021decorated} instead, state that a persistence module is a functor $F:\mathbb{R}\rightarrow \Vect_\mathbb{K}$, with $\Vect_\mathbb{K}$ being the category of vector spaces over the field $\mathbb{K}$.
 This definition seems to be in line with the ones given by other works, especially in multidimensional persistence (see for instance \cite{scola2017noise} and references therein).
 On top of that, \cite{curry2021decorated} obtains a (generalized) merge tree as the \emph{display poset} (see \Cref{defi:display}) of a persistent set.
-The constructibility condition on the persistence set then implies the merge tree to be \emph{tame}.
+The constructibility condition on the persistent set then implies the merge tree to be \emph{tame}.